awslabs/amazon-emr-cli/README.md

 1. Consistent packaging for PySpark projects.
 2. Use in CI/CD pipelines for packaging, deployment of artifacts, and integration testing.

+> **Warning**: This tool is still under active development, so commands may change until a stable 1.0 release is made.

 ## Quick Start

 You can use the EMR CLI to take a project from nothing to running in EMR Serverless is 2 steps.